therealmuffin/synchronator/INSTALL_MANUAL_EXT.md

 tail -f /var/log/syslog | grep synchronator
 </pre>

 Test your setup (without source or speakers connected).

+##### Making Synchronator boot at start-up

 If it runs without issues make it start at boot, for Debian/Ubuntu/Voyage/etc systems:
 <pre>
 cp the synchronator script in the scripts/init.d directory to /etc/init.d